tystar86/python_exercises/Tasks/data_structures.md

 ```

 #8.
->Write a Python program to get the unique enumeration values.
+>Write a function to get the unique enumeration values.

 **Expected Output:**
 ```